November 29, 2018

 1 And He said also unto His disciples, There was a certain rich man, which had a steward; and the same was accused unto him that he had wasted his goods.
 2 And he called him, and said unto him, How is it that I hear this of thee? give an account of thy stewardship; for thou mayest be no longer steward.
 3 Then the steward said within himself, What shall I do? for my lord taketh away from me the stewardship: I cannot dig; to beg I am ashamed.
 4 I am resolved what to do, that, when I am put out of the stewardship, they may receive me into their houses.
 5 So he called every one of his lord's debtors unto him, and said unto the first, How much owest thou unto my lord?
 6 And he said, An hundred measures of oil.
 And he said unto him, Take thy bill, and sit down quickly, and write fifty.
 7 Then said he to another, And how much owest thou?
 And he said, An hundred measures of wheat.
 And he said unto him, Take thy bill, and write fourscore.
 8 And the lord commended the unjust steward, because he had done wisely: for the children of this world are in their generation wiser than the children of light.
 9 And I say unto you, Make to yourselves friends of the mammon of unrighteousness; that, when ye fail, they may receive you into everlasting habitations.
 10 He that is faithful in that which is least is faithful also in much: and he that is unjust in the least is unjust also in much.
 11 If therefore ye have not been faithful in the unrighteous mammon, who will commit to your trust the true riches?
 12 And if ye have not been faithful in that which is another man's, who shall give you that which is your own?
 13 No servant can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.
 14 And the Pharisees also, who were covetous, heard all these things: and they derided Him.
 15 And He said unto them, Ye are they which justify yourselves before men; but God knoweth your hearts: for that which is highly esteemed among men is abomination in the sight of God.
 16 The law and the prophets were until John: since that time the kingdom of God is preached, and every man presseth into it.
 (Luke 16:1-16)

 Notice in Luke 16:1 above that the steward was accused to have wasted the rich man’s wealth (goods).
 This is done legally by Satan and also other spirits, but it can also be done by any of us who seek justice in the court of God.
 We have the ability to bring anything to Him through Jesus Christ, which can only be accomplished if we are willing to judge in the spirit (John 7:24) when we are aware of God’s riches, in any form, being killed, stolen, or destroyed from ourselves or others.
 Montana did not do this.
 They were silent to God when their wealth went into another’s hands.
 They wanted to get rich themselves and passively held on “to each his own.”
 Meanwhile, the wealth (grace) went into craftier hands and stays there still today.
-Montana forfeited its material wealth and now has only the shells of a time’s past displayed in a handful of houses and cathedrals, which is the picture of the pastoral matriarchal that has confiscated much physical wealth as it strips the greater wealth of eternal calls.
+Montana forfeited its material wealth and now has only the shells of a time’s past displayed in a handful of houses and cathedrals, which is the picture of the corrupt religious systems that have confiscated much physical wealth as it strips the greater wealth of eternal calls.

 The views of “more”